 - The Wall Street Journal also ran a report about plant-based diets cutting the risk of developing Alzheimer’s.2

-- In addition, it has been found that a plant-based diet could possibly slow the progression of prostate and colon cancer (reported by the U.S. Department of Health and Human Services).3
+- In addition, researchers found that a plant-based diet could slow the progression of prostate and colon cancer (reported by the U.S. Department of Health and Human Services).3

-After all that research, I began making meals from beans, all kinds of beans.
+After all that research, I began making meals with beans, all kinds of beans.

-After many repetitions, each time with modifications, I ended up with an easy to follow method of cooking a healthy bean stew.
+After many revisions, I ended up with an easy-to-follow method of cooking a healthy bean stew.
 Sometimes I make rice or potatoes to go with it, but it’s just as plentiful as a stand-alone stew.

-Beans are Legumes, which are good sources of fiber, protein, iron, calcium, zinc, and the B vitamins.
+Beans are legumes, which are a good source of fiber, protein, iron, calcium, zinc, and B vitamins.

-When I had my last annual physical, both my cholesterol and triglycerides came down a lot.
-I have high blood pressure and that improved too.
+My cholesterol and triglycerides came down a lot when I had my last annual physical.
+I have high blood pressure, and that improved too.
 My doctor said it had to be due to my dietetic changes.

 My Bean Stew Recipe

 I have this worked out to a three-step process that takes three hours from start to finish, but you don’t need to slave over the stove all that time.
-The actual prep involves less than 45 minutes and is done during the simmering process in step two.
+The actual prep involves less than 45 minutes.
+You do that during the simmering process in step two.